mlan/docker-postfix-amavis/README.md

 Postfix achieves client authentication using SASL provided by [Dovecot](https://dovecot.org/).
 Client authentication is the mechanism that is used on SMTP relay using SASL authentication, see the [`SMTP_RELAY_HOSTAUTH`](#smtp_relay_hostauth).
 Here the client authentication is arranged on the [smtps](https://en.wikipedia.org/wiki/SMTPS) port: 465 and [submission](https://en.wikipedia.org/wiki/Message_submission_agent) port: 587.

 To avoid the risk of being an open relay the SMTPS and submission ([MSA](https://en.wikipedia.org/wiki/Message_submission_agent)) services are only activated when at least one SASL method has activated.
-Three methods are supported; LDAP, IMAP and password file.
+Four methods are supported; LDAP, MySQL, IMAP and password file.
 Any combination of methods can simultaneously be active.
-If more than one method is active, authentication is attempted in the following order; password file, LDAP and finally IMAP.
+If more than one method is active, all authentication methods are attempted one after another.

 A method is activated when its required variables has been defined.
 For LDAP, `LDAP_QUERY_ATTRS_PASS` is needed in addition to the LDAP variables discussed in [LDAP mailbox lookup](#ldap-mailbox-lookup).
-IMAP needs the `SMTPD_SASL_IMAPHOST` variable and password file require `SMTPD_SASL_CLIENTAUTH`.
+MySQL needs `MYSQL_QUERY_PASS` in addition to the MySQL variables discussed in [MySQL mailbox lookup](#mysql-mailbox-lookup).
+And IMAP needs the [`SMTPD_SASL_IMAPHOST`](#imap-sasl-client-authentication-smtpd_sasl_imaphost) variable and password file require [`SMTPD_SASL_CLIENTAUTH`](#password-file-sasl-client-authentication-smtpd_sasl_clientauth).

 Additionally clients are required to authenticate using TLS to avoid password being sent in the clear.
 The configuration of the services are the similar with the exception that the SMTPS service uses the legacy SMTPS protocol; `SMTPD_TLS_WRAPPERMODE=yes`, whereas the submission service uses the STARTTLS protocol.